noahgibbs/demiurge/README.md

 reason, assume you'll need to do some Demiurge development for yourself, whether or not you ever contribute it upstream.

+For more information on Demiurge's architecture, see the HACKING.md document in this directory.

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to